gbif/ssg-gb27/content/05_travel-accommodation/en.md

 Participants are advised to ensure appropriate travel insurance for travel to the United States.

+### Coronavirus (COVID-19)

+All participants are encouraged stay updated on the latest development of the Coronavirus (COVID-19).
+Please check your local health autorities and also the webiste of the [US Department of State](https://travel.state.gov/content/travel.html) for any news updates.

 ---

 ## Arriving in the United States